datacharmer/dbdeployer/README.md

-If you want more than one sandbox of the same version, without any replication relationship, use the ``deploy multiple`` command with an optional ``--node`` flag (default: 3).
+If you want more than one sandbox of the same version, without any replication relationship, use the ``deploy multiple`` command with an optional ``--nodes`` flag (default: 3).

     $ dbdeployer deploy multiple -h
     Creates several sandboxes of the same version,